22 tips to use less air when scuba diving – Easy pro techniques to extend your dive time safely

 After a while, and by adopting the tips in this article, it will become natural to you.
 Like learning anything new, it takes practice.
 Be patient and over time, just like learning to walk or to ride a bike, this skill will come to you.

-Conclusion for tip 11 to conserve air when scuba diving - Learn to control the amount of air you put into your BCD and dump from your BCD to tiny amounts each time.
-This will reduce the amount of air you use to control your buoyancy whilst diving, thereby reducing the amount of air you use.
-Resulting in an extended dive time.
+Conclusion for tip 9 to conserve air when scuba diving: Learn to control the amount of air you put into and dump from your BCD.
+This will reduce the amount of air you use to control your buoyancy while diving, leaving you with more air to breathe so you can dive for longer.

-14. Use your lungs for buoyancy (Tip comes with a warning)
+17. Use your lungs for buoyancy to avoid inflating your BCD and wasting valuable air (Tip comes with a warning)

 Using your lungs carefully on a dive to adjust your depth is a common trick used by scuba divers.
 This avoids using you BCD to control those small ups and downs when exploring the bottom.
 It can also save a small amount of energy, where the alternative is to fin or use your arms.